-Master of Social Work
+Online Master of Social Work

-Ranked 9th among public universities by U.S. News & World Report, the Master of Social Work (MSW) curriculum at The Ohio State University is designed to prepare you to be a social work leader, ready to address regional, national, and global issues.
-Our curriculum ensures that you possess the competences to successfully practice in a variety of fields such as mental health, substance abuse, and child and youth services.
+Ranked among the best by U.S. News & World Report, the Master of Social Work (MSW) curriculum at The Ohio State University is designed to prepare you to be a social work leader, ready to address regional, national, and global issues.
+Our Online Master of Social Work curriculum ensures that you possess the competences to successfully practice in a variety of fields such as mental health, substance abuse, and child and youth services.
 You will be equipped with the ability to intervene through direct services, administrative practice, advocacy, community change and policy reform.

 Career outlook: According to the U.S. Bureau of Labor Statistics, employment of social workers is expected to grow 13 percent from 2019 to 2029.